 Police carry in their vehicles a placard depicting an officer standing next to an emotional energy ladder with 18 emotions listed on each rung of the ladder.
-The bottom of the ladder lists negative emotions such as fear, guilt, jealousy, hate, anger, blame, worry, etc. But the further you go up the ladder, the more positive emotions occur such as happiness, passion, joy, gratitude and love.Friedman said the purpose of the ladder is for law enforcement to check where they are emotionally,… Click To Tweet
+The bottom of the ladder lists negative emotions such as fear, guilt, jealousy, hate, anger, blame, worry, etc. But the further you go up the ladder, the more positive emotions occur such as happiness, passion, joy, gratitude and love.Friedman said the purpose of the ladder is for law enforcement to check where they are emotionally, and if they are at the bottom of the ladder, they must work their way to the top.
+Click To Tweet

 “The higher you get up the ladder the more positive the energy,” she said.

 “It is not a bad thing to be angry.
 You just don’t want to live there.
 We go up and down the ladder all day long.
 The idea is to climb up to the top or toward the top as quickly as you can.”

 “It is controlling our emotions to help others deal with theirs,” Leesburg Police Chief Rob Hicks said.
 “There are folks that are not going to listen to us.
 We have to figure out a way to do our job.”
 Hicks said it also makes the officer more compassionate because if they had to improve their mood on a way to a call, they can empathize with others who may also be having a bad day.

 When officers respond to a situation where something may happen, they want the encounter to be as positive as it can be, Hicks said.